TGAC/earlham-galaxytools/workflows/GeneSeqToFamily/readme.md

 ## Introduction

 GeneSeqToFamily is an open-source Galaxy workflow based on the [Ensembl GeneTrees](http://www.ensembl.org/info/genome/compara/homology_method.html) pipeline.
 The Ensembl GeneTrees pipeline [1] infers the evolutionary history of gene families, represented as gene trees.
-It is a computational pipeline that comprises clustering, multiple alignment, and tree generation (using [TreeBeST](http://treesoft.sourceforge.net/treebest.shtml)), to discover familial relationship.
+It is a computational pipeline that comprises clustering, multiple sequence alignment, and tree generation (using [TreeBeST](http://treesoft.sourceforge.net/treebest.shtml)), to discover familial relationship.

 ## Workflow inputs and steps

 ### Inputs
 GeneSeqToFamily requires the following inputs:

-* CDS sequences
+* The Coding Sequence (CDS)
 * a species tree
 * gene feature information in JSON format